pcm720/nhddl/README.md

 - `usbmass_bd_mini.irx`

 Using more than one USB mass storage device at the same time is not recommended.
-To skip all other BDM devices, `mode: usb` must be present in `nhddl.yaml`.
+To skip all other devices, `mode: usb` must be present in `nhddl.yaml`.

 #### UDPBD
 The following files are required for UDPBD: